 Keep the tip of the tongue at the roof of the mouth and knees relaxed.
 Hands at the side of the body, wrists lifted so the fingers are parallel to the floor with the fingers spread wide apart.

-On the inhale, rotate the hands outward while pushing downward with [...]
+On the inhale, rotate the hands outward while [...]

 Miso, tofu, wine and many of our favorite foods get their delicious taste from fermentation.